MessoJ/Customer-Churn-Prediction/README.md

 ## Acknowledgments

-This project was developed using telecommunication customer data to help businesses improve customer retention strategies.
+This project (is) and was  developed using telecommunication customer data to help businesses improve customer retention strategies.